ravendb/docs/Articles/Raven.Documentation.Articles/articles/nosql-document-oriented-databases-detailed-overview.markdown

 Centred around JSON-like documents, *document stores* make a natural and flexible solution for developers that can work faster with agile software with superior developer productivity, which is why the document data model in [modern NoSQL databases](https://hostingdata.co.uk/nosql-database/) has become a popular alternative to tabular RDBMS.

-### XLM and graph databases
+### XML and graph databases

-A quick word on these two: XLM is a subclass of document-oriented databases, but streamlined for XML documents.
+A quick word on these two: XML is a subclass of document-oriented databases, but streamlined for XML documents.
 Graphs are a similar thing, but with an additional layer (the *relationship*) which adds a document linkage function for fast traversal.
 Note that most XML databases are indeed document-orientated.

 ### How document databases differ from relational databases